cncf/glossary/content/en/grpc.md

 like having a conversation instead of exchanging letters.
-For example, in a ride-sharing app, a driver's phone can continuously send location updates while receiving new passenger requests and route changes at the same time.
+For example, in a ride-sharing app, a driver's phone can continuously send location updates while receiving new passenger requests and route changes.